Required Minimum Distributions

 Major changes were made to the laws governing IRA accounts in the SECURE act, which took effect starting in 2020.
 We will summarize the major changes here which affect your RMD requirements, but we recommend reading a more in depth explanation here.
 If you have any questions on these changes, be sure to contact us.

-- Age of 72 is now the start date for required minimum distributions from IRAs and retirement plans, instead of the previous age of 72.
-However, the ability to delay RMDs under the new law is only available to those who reach age 70-1/2 after December 31, 2019.
-Those who reached age 70-1/2 in 2019 are still subject to the old rules.
+- Age 72 is now the start date for required minimum distributions from IRAs and retirement plans, instead of the previous age of 70-1/2.
+However, the ability to delay RMD under the new law is only available to those who reach age 70-1/2 after December 31, 2019.
+Those who reached age 70-1/2 in 2019 or before are still subject to the old rules.
 This means that they must take an RMD for 2019 and for each year thereafter.
 This change does not apply to Qualified Charitable Distributions, which may still be made after the IRA owner reaches the age of 70-1/2.